What's it like for students at WGU?

-Information technology professionals frequently deal with designing hardware systems and security systems or developing mobile communication devices, networks, and applications.
-Some IT professionals also deal with software and software systems.
-This includes theory, design, development, and application of algorithms to solve problem and support performance related to computer hardware and software.
+Information technology professionals professionals design hardware systems, create or maintain security systems, or develop mobile communication devices, networks, and application.
+Some IT professionals develop software and software systems.
+This work includes theory, design, development, and application of algorithms to solve problems and support performance related to computer hardware and software.

 Jump to career:

-Application developers write software for an operating system (OS) like Android, iOS, or Windows.
-Application developers or app developers usually specialize in certain areas like mobile phones, graphics software, accounting software, or office suites.
+Application developers write software for an operating system (OS) such as Android, iOS, or Windows.
+Application developers, or app developers, usually specialize in certain areas like mobile phones, graphics software, accounting software, or office suites.
 App developers work for a software company and design applications that meet what consumers need.
-Many versions may be made of the same application to work on multiple devices.
-App developers aren't done working once their software is developed—they are also responsible for creating patches or upgrades that are for that specific application.
+Many versions of the same application may be made for multiple devices.
+App developers aren't done working once their software is developed—they are also responsible for creating patches or upgrades for that specific application.

 Application developers will need to have at least a bachelor's degree in order to be competitive for a job.
 A bachelor's degree in information technology can help prepare you for this kind of role in many ways.
-Courses in operating systems, programming languages, software development, web development, and more.
+Courses in operating systems, programming languages, software development, web development, and more may be part of your curriculum.
 A degree can be the ideal way to get the knowledge, skills, and credentials you need to succeed in application development.

 Employment for application developers is projected to grow 26% by 2028.
 This is largely because many companies and industries are seeing a need for applications to meet the needs of their consumers.
 As technology continues to evolve, more programs and applications will be needed, so more application developers will also be needed.